faranalytics/socketnaut/README.md

 - Returns: `<socketnaut.ServiceAgent>`

 Creates a `ServiceAgent`.
-Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an `Error` if it is called more than once in a module.
+Just one `ServiceAgent` may be instantiated for each worker; hence, this function will throw an `Error` if it is called more than once in a module.

 #### serviceAgent.requestProxySocketAddressInfo(socket)
 - `socket` `<net.Socket>` The socket associated with the `http.IncomingMessage` i.e., `http.IncomingMessage.socket`.
-The return value is a `Promise` that will resolve to an object that contains information that describes the Proxy's socket tuple (i.e., in most cases this will contain the client's IP address and port).
+The return value is a `Promise` that will resolve to an object that contains information that describes the proxy's socket tuple (i.e., in most cases this will contain the client's IP address and port).

 - Returns: `<Promise<socketnaut.ProxySocketAddressInfo>>`

 ## Usage

-Each Socketnaut Service consists of at least one `ServiceProxy` and a respective Worker module that has a `ServiceAgent` instance.
+Each Socketnaut Service consists of at least one `ServiceProxy` and a respective worker module that has a `ServiceAgent` instance.
 Please see the [Examples](#examples) section for how to create a Socketnaut Service.

 ## Examples